 Billing is the process of requesting payment for a product or service either before or after a transaction occurs.
 The most common document used for billing is a billing invoice.
-Small businesses, freelancers, and self-employed professionals typically use billing invoices to request payment and track transactions.Make an Invoice Now
+Small businesses, freelancers, and self-employed professionals typically use billing invoices to request payment and track transactions.Make a Free Invoice Now

 Billing Invoices: By Type (17)

 How to Create a Billing Invoice for Your Business

 An invoice includes a description of the products and/or services provided from a vendor to a client and a full breakdown of their cost.
 The invoice typically states the timeframe in which the customer is responsible for providing payment for the stated charges.
 A billing invoice can be sent either physically (by mail) or electronically (by email).
 The billing invoice can be paid by check, credit card, debit card, money order, cash, or other methods such as app-based services.

 While the words “invoice” and “bill” can sometimes be used interchangeably, this is not always the case.

 A bill is a document that requests immediate payment, such as the check a waiter leaves at a table after a meal.
 An invoice, however, is an itemized record of charges that gives the client or customer a timeframe in which to pay or face penalties, late fees, or legal action.